Research Areas

 The main areas I work on are:

-It’s hard to set Digital Humanities apart from my main areas of research, and that’s often true for digital humanists at large: one tends to approach DH to answer questions in their research areas, and then may find themselves wondering about DH tools and techniques as such.
-The following are some of the areas I work most frequently in:
+It’s hard to set Computational Humanities apart from my main areas of research, and that’s often true for computational humanists at large: one tends to approach CH to answer questions in their research areas, and then may find themselves wondering about CH tools and techniques as such.
+The following are some of the areas I have worked in:

 Some of my recent contributions include: